-Offline Data processing systems or ‘static site generators’ use a pre-defined set of templates to produce web pages, whereas online processing systems may generate an HTML.
+Offline Data processing systems or ‘static site generators’ use a pre-defined set of templates to produce web pages. whereas online processing systems may generate an HTML.

-The explanation above might be too technical to fathom, and rightly we need a better delineation to understand the basics of CMS.
+The explanation above might be too technical to fathom.
+And rightly we need a better delineation to understand the basics of CMS.
 Let us do that now.

 Uploading information, editing, and modifying even, is what a Content Management System does.
-Let us take for an e.g. a company who has an online catalog for its product line and services.
+Let us take for an e.g. a company who has an online catalogue for its product line and services.

-The catalog is a year old, and there have been changes and upgrades in a few products, with respect to the availability, specifications like color and dimensions, functions, industry focus, etc.
+The catalogue is a year old, and there have been changes and upgrades in a few products, with respect to the availability, specifications like colour and dimensions, functions, industry focus, etc.

 How do the company updates this info?
 Call the website developer and tell him/her to write specific code again?
 Practically it is possible but is it feasible?
-Of course not, and It would be tedious and time consuming, as well.
+Of course not, and It would be tedious and time-consuming, as well.

-Content management system software is used in such scenarios.
+The content management system software is used in such scenarios.
 The software generally has a simple interface and is easy to understand.
 Product updates, logos, pictures, and content editing are some of the functions that are performed quickly and efficiently with the help of CMS.

-The usage of CMS is not limited to editing, but it also has features like, creating automated templates, installing plug-ins or modules to enhance site functionality, displaying content in multiple languages, generating navigation elements, keeping track of users, permissions, and security settings.
+The usage of CMS is not limited to editing.
+But it also has features like creating automated templates, installing plug-ins or modules to enhance site functionality, displaying content in multiple languages, generating navigation elements, keeping track of users, permissions, and security settings.

-Top 3 CMS platforms are:
+Top 3 CMS Platforms:

 No 3.
 WordPress

 No 2.
-Joomla:
+Joomla

 No 1.
 Drupal

-The first choice of developer, A Most popular open source platform because of functionality & security.
+The first choice of developer, A Most popular open-source platform because of functionality & security.